[H1]Natural disasters[\H1]

 [ICON_BULLET]every tile in the area of influence can get +1[ICON_FOOD] (probability 25% at every tile)

-[ICON_BULLET]a volcano eruption causes acid rain (see acid rain)
+[ICON_BULLET]a volcano eruption causes acid rain (see acid rain), ellipse to the east or west and 12 plots range

 [ICON_BULLET]a strength 9 eruption will demolish the volcano (tile becomes coast) if there are more than three nearby coast tiles which causes a tsunami